Our0Boros/python-skillshare-beginner/class/README.md

 #### Using a class as an attribute
-- There will be cases where we will have to many atrributes for a class
+- There will be cases where we will have to many atrributes for a class<br>
-- In those cases we could use another class to hold the attributes for the main class
+In those cases we could use another class to hold the attributes for the main class

 for example: a tablet will have several multiple attributes such as size, color, battery, screen type<br>
 but screen type will also have different attributes such as glass grade, color/bw, screen size, ...